masc-ucsc/livehd/docs/Concepts.md

   traversal.
 The only type of sub-graph exposed like in single graph traversal are black-box sub-graphs because there is no implementation.

+  Explicit hierarchy information can be obtained through the LGraph `ref_htree()` method.
+The obtained hierarchy can be considered global by passing the top level module to the required pass in `lgshell`:
+  `livehd> lgraph.open name:<top level module> |> a.hier.pass`

 * **Class Attribute**: A class attribute is a value associated with pin, node, or edge.
 The same class attribute value is shared across all the graph instances.